VTT Chapter Markers Guide for Developers

 1. Overview

-WebVTT (Web Video Text Tracks) format is not only used to provide subtitles and captions for videos, but it is also a powerful metadata container.
-Among these, a very important application is defining video chapters.
-By adding chapter tracks to videos, you can:
+The WebVTT (Web Video Text Tracks) format is not only used for providing subtitles and captions for videos, it is also a powerful metadata container.
+Among its uses, one very important application is defining video chapters.

-• Enhance User Experience: Users can see chapter markers on the video player's timeline and quickly jump to sections of interest.
+• Improve User Experience: Users can see chapter markers on the video player’s timeline and quickly jump to parts that interest them.

-• Enable Non-linear Navigation: Allows users to browse video content like a table of contents in a book.
+• Implement Non-linear Navigation: Allow users to browse video content just like browsing a book’s table of contents.

 2. Core Concepts: What is a Chapter Track?

-A chapter track is a special type of WebVTT track with its kind attribute set to chapters.
-Its main difference from subtitle tracks is:
+A chapter track is a special type of WebVTT track where the kind attribute is chapters.
+Its main differences from subtitle tracks are:

-• Purpose: It is not used to display text on screen, but rather to define time periods within the video.
+• Purpose: It is not used to display text on the screen, but to define time segments of the video.

-• Content: Each chapter cue's ID serves as the chapter title, while the cue's payload is typically empty.
-Native browser players will parse this track and display clickable chapter markers on their control bar timelines.
+Native browser players parse this track and display clickable chapter markers on the timeline of their control bar.

 The structure of a standard WebVTT chapter file is very simple.